Sir. William Bragg and Sir. Lawrence Bragg shared the Nobel Prize in 1915 for their work on analysing crystal structures using X-Rays.

 Father and Son Nobel Prize

-This award is notable not only as it was the first and only time that a father-son duo have been awarded the Nobel, but also in that Lawrence was only 25 at the time.
+This award is notable not only because it was the first and only time that a father-son duo has been awarded the Nobel but also because Lawrence was only 25 then.
 Indeed, he remained the youngest ever awardee until Malala Yousafzai’s (17) award for her work against the suppression of children’s education in 2014.
 Since the Bragg father-son award, a further 28 Nobel prizes have been awarded to X-Ray crystallographers.

 The Braggs first heard of the intriguing diffraction of X-Rays by crystals in the summer of 1912.
-William Bragg received a letter describing a lecture given by Max von Laue in which he had demonstrated that X-Rays were indeed waves rather than particles.
-He showed that when X-Rays were passed through a crystal of Copper Sulphate, they produce wave-like diffraction patterns on photographic film, a discovery that won him the Nobel Prize in 1914.
-Henri Poincare, a French polymath foresaw the importance of this observation, though did not live to see his prediction come true.
+William Bragg received a letter describing a lecture by Max von Laue in which he demonstrated that X-Rays were indeed waves rather than particles.
+He showed that when X-Rays were passed through a crystal of Copper Sulphate, they produced wave-like diffraction patterns on photographic film, a discovery that won him the Nobel Prize in 1914.
+Henri Poincare, a French polymath, foresaw this observation's importance, though he did not live to see his prediction come true.

 “if the value of discovery is to be measured by the fruitfulness of its consequences, the work of Laue and his collaborators should be considered as perhaps the most important of modern physics“

 Beginnings for X-Ray Crystallography